orlp/slotmap/README.md

 # slotmap

-A Rust library providing two containers with persistent unique keys to access stored values, `SlotMap` and `DenseSlotMap`.
+A Rust library providing two containers with persistent unique keys to access stored values, `SlotMap` and `HopSlotMap`.
 Upon insertion a key is returned that can be used to later access or remove the values.
 Insertion, deletion and access all take O(1) time with low overhead.
 Great for storing collections of objects that need stable, safe references but have no clear ownership otherwise, such as game entities or graph nodes.
 Please refer to the [**the documentation**](https://docs.rs/slotmap) for more information.

 To start using `slotmap` add the following to your `Cargo.toml`: